dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 ## 7 - Styling terminal output

 For this [I have found chalk](/2017/05/31/nodejs-chalk/) be sure to check that out if you want to do anything with color in the console.
+If for some reason you do not want to use an npm package for changing the color of terminal output then the other option for color would be to [look into ANSI escape codes](/2019/09/19/nodejs-ansi-escape-codes/).

 ## 8 - Looping over files recursively